 Littlebird launched Mar 2026.
 Captiwate launched Feb 2025.
 Captiwate is the veteran here.
 Littlebird entered later, with the benefit of watching what worked and what didn't in the category.

-Pick Littlebird if you want the product with the larger community behind it; sustained discussion and active users are your priority; you prefer newer tools with fresher tech; you need something that also covers Virtual Assistants.
+Pick Littlebird if you want the product with the larger community behind it; sustained discussion and active users are your priority; you prefer newer tools with fresher tech; you need something that also covers Artificial Intelligence.

 Pick Captiwate if community size matters less to you than engagement depth; you value stability and a longer track record; you need something that also covers Marketing.